HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-vector_norm                            Yes      Yes      No        No       No     torch.linalg abs                                    Yes      Yes      No        No       No     torch absolute                               Yes      Yes      No        No       No     torch acos                                   Yes      No       No        No       No     torch acosh                                  Yes      No       No        No       No     torch add                                    Yes      Yes      Yes       No       No     torch addbmm                                 Yes      Yes      No        No       No     torch addcdiv                                Yes      Yes      No        No       No     torch
+vector_norm                            Yes      Yes      No        No       No     torch.linalg abs                                    Yes      Yes      No        No       No     torch absolute                               Yes      Yes      No        No       No     torch acos                                   Yes      Yes      No        No       No     torch acosh                                  Yes      Yes      No        No       No     torch add                                    Yes      Yes      Yes       No       No     torch addbmm                                 Yes      Yes      No        No       No     torch addcdiv                                Yes      Yes      No        No       No     torch